msxlegend/Bee-card-clone-DIY-/README.md

 > [!WARNING]
 > I haven't managed to get a 32KB game to work!
-> Before soldering the ROM to the backside, it is recommended that you make PCB for testint each Eprom.
+> Before soldering the ROM to the backside, it is recommended that you make PCB for testing each Eprom.
-> To solder correctly, it is recommended that you cut the pin before
+> It is recommended that you cut the pins before soldering

 ## Revision 1.2 Board